 - work or training

 - college or university

-Schools, colleges and universities can give you general advice about how to balance study and your other responsibilities.
+Most colleges and universities have a student support department.
+They can give you advice about how to balance study and your other responsibilities.

 Other organisations that can help include:

 - Carers Trust offer advice on studying and training for people with caring responsibilities.

 - The Student Awards Agency for Scotland – find guidance on extra funding for student carers